xAbhidhar/House-price-prediction/README.md

 Prediction stage might be slow (with big N)
 Sensitive to irrelevant features and the scale of the data
   - DecisionTreeRegressor

+  Advantages of Decision Trees

+Decision trees are easy to interpret.
+To build a decision tree requires little data preparation from the user- there is no need to normalize data Disadvantages of Decision Trees

+Decision trees are likely to overfit noisy data.
+The probability of overfitting on noise increases as a tree gets deeper.

   - Support Vector Machines